Credit Plainly

 FICO (Fair Isaac Corporation) scores have been used in U.S. lending for decades.
 FICO licenses models to the major bureaus; each bureau applies the model to its own file, so your FICO-derived scores can differ across Equifax, Experian, and TransUnion.

 Multiple FICO generations exist (for example, different versions for cards, autos, and mortgages).
+FICO Score 8 is common in many consumer apps; see FICO Score 8: Plain-English Guide for how that version fits the wider model family.
 A consumer-facing number may not match a mortgage tri-merge pull even when both are “FICO.”

 What is VantageScore?